This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 Early on, you don’t need to build HP or Defense for attacking champions, but late-game, you need to.
 Otherwise, they will be taken out before they can do any work.

-ATK and Critical Damage are both stats that will increase the damage output of your champions significantly.
+Critical Rate and Critical Damage are both stats that will increase the damage output of your champions significantly.
 If you’re building an attacker, you want to build towards having 100% critical rate.

 When building Critical Damage, be sure to also build Critical Rate to get the most out of the damage increase from Critical Damage.